 M.M. is a 24 year-old male who was in a motor vehicle accident 3 years ago and sustained a severe whiplash injury.
-His doctor prescribed him several month’s worth of oxycodone to treat his neck pain.
+His doctor prescribed him several months worth of oxycodone to treat his neck pain.
 After his doctor stopped the medication abruptly, M.M started buying oxycodone “off the street.”
 He found it not only helped his pain but also improved his mood, and he would “pop a pill” when he felt depressed or anxious.
 He switched to heroin (which was laced with fentanyl) since it was cheaper than oxycodone and he could feel the effects faster.
 One day, when he called his usual dealer and was unable to reach him, M.M. ended up going over 12 hours without heroin and he started to feel awful–shaky, agitated, his muscles started to ache, and his nose started running.

-J.R. is a 56 year-old male who recently injured his back while lifting cement bricks at his job.
+J.R. is a 56-year-old male who recently injured his back while lifting cement bricks at his job.
 His doctor gave him vicodin for the pain.
-After he returned to work and resumed heavy lifting, J.R. felt an exacerbation of his back pain and started to take extra pills for a few days in row.
+After he returned to work and resumed heavy lifting, J.R. felt an exacerbation of his back pain and started to take extra pills for a few days in a row.
 Toward the end of the month, he ran out of his vicodin early, and after a few days without it, he started to get nauseas, began vomiting, running to the bathroom with diarrhea, and felt intense stomach cramps.

 All of these people were experiencing opioid withdrawal.

-Symptoms of opioid withdrawal (3)
+Symptoms of opioid withdrawal include the following:[3]

 - Restlessness